dudek26/Create-Blazing-Hot/changelod.md

 Create: Blazing Hot 0.5
 ------------------------------------------------------

-### This version contains some major backend changes.
-Please backup your worlds before updating the mod in case something goes wrong.
+##### This version contains some major backend changes.
+Please back up your worlds before updating the mod in case something goes wrong.

 ### Added:

-- **Forge support 🎉**
+* **Forge support**
+* Melting Blaze Gold Rods with Mechanical Mixer

 ### Changed:

-- something i guess
+* Reduced melting time with Blaze Mixer
+* Reduces fuel costs for melting with Blaze Mixer
+* Extended processing time of Molten Blaze Gold mixing and blaze mixing recipe
+* Melting with Mechanical Mixer is now 3 times longer compared to Blaze Mixer (previously 5)
+* Renamed `fuel` property in Blaze Mixing recipes to `blazinghot:fuel`
+* Nether Sprouts can now be used to craft Nether Compound

 ### Fixed:

-- Blaze Mixing recipes now consume the correct amount of fuel
+* Blaze mixing recipes now consume the correct amount of fuel
-- Blaze Mixing recipes' speed is no longer affected by the fuel
+* Blaze mixing recipes' speed is no longer affected by the fuel
+* Melting time no longer caps at 512 ticks (25.6 seconds)

 ------------------------------------------------------
 Create: Blazing Hot 0.4